structurizr/java/README.md

     * [Building from source](docs/building.md)
 * Related projects
     * [java-quickstart](https://github.com/structurizr/java-quickstart): A simple starting point for using Structurizr for Java
+    * [java-extensions](https://github.com/structurizr/java-extensions): A collection of Structurizr for Java extensions; including the ability to extract software architecture information from code, export views to PlantUML, etc.
     * [structurizr-kotlin](https://github.com/Catalysts/structurizr-extensions/tree/master/structurizr-kotlin): An extension for Structurizr that lets you create your models in a fluent way.
     * [structurizr-spring-boot](https://github.com/Catalysts/structurizr-extensions/tree/master/structurizr-spring-boot): A way to apply dependency management to help modularise Structurizr code.
     * [structurizr-groovy](https://github.com/tidyjava/structurizr-groovy): An initial version of a Groovy wrapper around Structurizr for Java.